dacarras/r4sda/README.md

 ## Installation

-You can install the development version of r4sda from this [github](https://github.com/dacarras/r4sda) repository with:
+You can install, in R, the development version of r4sda from this [github](https://github.com/dacarras/r4sda) repository with:

 ``` r